 - Request letter or form as required by the respective bank

-- Transfer: Bank must process the transfer and credit NRE account after review of submitted documents.
+- Transfer: Bank must process the transfer and credit NRE account after a review of submitted documents.

-Mandatory details required when filing in the forms 15CA and 15CB certification
+Mandatory details are required when filling in the forms 15CA and 15CB certification

 1. Details of Remitter

 - Complete address, the email with the phone number of the emitter